COLORADO SPRINGS PARENTAL RESPONSIBILITES LAWYER

 Allocation of Responsibilities Attorney

 The state of Colorado takes into account an allocation of parental responsibilities when it comes to the division of financial and legal responsibility following a divorce.
+Get a free consultation of your parental responsibilities from an expert family law attorney today.
 The allocation of parental responsibilities is a concept based on the age of the parents and their roles in the children’s life.
 In many cases, this is the same as the level of responsibility that the parents have acquired prior to the divorce.
-The allocation of parental responsibilities calculation is used to determine who bears the responsibility for support of the children after the divorce, and is calculated using information submitted on the Allocation of Parental Responsibilities Form.
+The allocation of parental responsibilities calculation is used to determine who bears the responsibility for support of the children after the divorce and is calculated using information submitted on the Allocation of Parental Responsibilities Form.

 In a Colorado divorce or separation with minor children, the allocation of parental responsibilities, revision of parental responsibility, and modification of child custody agreements are all governed by the applicable laws of Colorado.
 In some cases, the parents may be unable to meet their own child custody obligations after a divorce.
 In such cases, the court will assign an allocated parent to the role of supporting the children.